Littleworth, Worcestershire

 Littleworth is a medium-sized village on the outskirts of Worcester.
+It forms the civil parish of Norton-juxta-Kempsey with its adjacent village Norton.
+Norton-juxta-Kempsey had a population of 2,458 at the 2021 census.

 The village is the location of Norton Juxta Kempsey Primary School and the Norton Parish Hall. it is about 5 miles (8 km) southeast of Worcester city centre, and about 2 km by road from Worcestershire Parkway railway station.
 There is one bus service through the village.